CypherCove/DoubleHelix/README.md

 ### Building
 This project was built with IntelliJ IDEA.
 You might be able to get it working in Eclipse using a Gradle plugin.

 This project uses [LibGDX](http://www.libgdx.com/), which will be imported by the Gradle files.
-It does expect you to have the Cypher Cove LWPTools library in a sibling directory to this project, in a folder named LWPTools.
+It expects you to have the [Cypher Cove LWPTools](http://github.com/CypherCove/LWPTools) library in a sibling directory to this project, in a directory named LWPTools.

 There is a desktop module included, which allows you to test the live wallpaper on the desktop without having to run it in Android.
-You can look up instructions for setting that up in the LibGDX documentation.
+You can look up instructions for setting that up in the [LibGDX documentation](http://github.com/libgdx/libgdx/wiki/Gradle-and-Intellij-IDEA).